 Delaware law or the 1940 Act, are in the best interest of stockholders generally.
+Reference should be made to our certificate of incorporation on file with the SEC for the full text of these provisions.

 Item 12.
 Indemnification of Directors and Officers